Before We Were Yours Book Club Questions and Recipe

 - Preheat the oven to 375 degrees.

-- In a skillet melt one tablespoon of butter until it starts to lightly brown.
-Place the shrimp in a single layer in the skillet (you may have to do batches of shrimp).
+- In a saute pan melt one tablespoon of butter until it starts to lightly brown.
+Place the shrimp in a single layer in the saute pan (you may have to do batches of shrimp).
 Cook the shrimp for about a minute and flip to cook 1-2 minutes more or until they are no longer translucent.
-Remove from the skillet onto a plate and finish cooking all of the shrimp in the same fashion.
+Remove from the pan onto a plate and finish cooking all of the shrimp in the same fashion.

-- Melt the second tbsp of butter in the skillet and, once browning, add the chopped bell pepper and jalapeño and the white and light green parts of the green onion, reserving the dark parts for garnish.
+- Melt the second tbsp of butter in the saute pan and, once browning, add the chopped bell pepper and jalapeño and the white and light green parts of the green onion, reserving the dark parts for garnish.
 Cook for 3-5minutes until beginning to soften.

 - Add in the garlic and green chilies and cook 1-2 more minutes until the garlic is fragrant.